-To substitute for the words she uses, some people would use words like "proud", "unapproachable" or "cold."
+Other people would use words like "proud," "unapproachable," or "cold."
 If she doesn't smile, they add terms like "sour pus" and "stone face."

 Her very friendly husband defends her with “She’s real sweet when you get to know her.”

-- The conscientious women may choose to avoid both man and wife since they feel awkward talking and laughing with him, while his wife hangs around looking like she’d rather be elsewhere.
+- The conscientious women may choose to avoid both man and wife since it's awkward talking and laughing with him while his wife hangs around looking like she’d rather be elsewhere.

 What Is She Hiding?

 In the first place, how did her frosty personality manage to attract such a warmhearted companion?
 She cannot be as uncaring as she would have other people believe.